Toronto Varsity Blues men's soccer: Beginnings (1884)

-1880-84: Before the Committee
+1880–84: Before the Committee

-The Varsity mentions as early as 1880, that the University College Associated Football Club is competing against Knox College, Collegiate Institute and the Medical School club teams.
+The Varsity mentions that, as early as 1880, the University College Associated Football Club competed against the Knox College, Collegiate Institute, and Medical School club teams.
 By the following year, the team was practicing regularly and travelling as far as Berlin (Kitchener, ON) for a tournament.
 While these early teams appeared to have practiced regularly on Front Campus, an actual organized club would not be formed until the spring of 1884.

 1884: Association Football Committee

 The founding of this organized team can be traced to an Association Football Committee meeting on Tuesday, March 11, 1884, at 5 PM.

-During the "well-attended" meeting a motion was put forward to set aside two days of the week for a "professional" team to practice.
-This team would be composed only of players selected by the committee.
+During the "well-attended" meeting, a motion was put forward to set aside two days of the week for a "professional" team to practice.
+This team would consist only of players selected by the committee.

 One member opposed, arguing that it was "not desirable that the majority of the member [who won't be on the professional team] should sacrifice their [time] for the maintenance of this professional team".
 Another argued that this professional team should "practice on the prairie at the back of the University (referring to Back Campus) and leave the beautiful lawn for the rest of the members [who would not be on the varsity team]".
-The motion was passed and the Varsity team was formed, with the concession that all members will be allowed to train with the "professional" team during the two weekly practices.
+The motion was passed and the Varsity team was formed, with the concession that all members would be allowed to train with the "professional" team during the two weekly practices.

 The annual fee was raised to 50 cents and W.H.
 Irving was named as the President.

 During the meeting, the club acknowledged member and player E.M.
 Hughes, who died recently from typhoid fever.
 The meeting also raised the need for the formation of an Inter-collegiate Association with the recommendation to include: Queen's College from Kingston, Victoria College from Cobourg, as well as Knox and University Colleges from Toronto.